-One of the biggest reasons why athletes and gym-goers swear by whole body cryotherapy is the reduced inflammation it provides.
-Exposure to the icy cold temperatures constructs blood vessels, which then slows down the amount of blood flow to inflamed areas within the body, thus minimizing inflammation.
+One of the biggest reasons why athletes and gym-goers swear by whole body cryotherapy is that its used to reduce inflammation and enhance athletic performance.
+Exposure to the icy cold temperatures constructs blood vessels, which then slows down the amount of blood flow to inflamed areas within the body.

 Not only does reduced inflammation help to ease discomfort and increase mobility and flexibility, but it also offers several long-term benefits.
 For instance, it helps to reduce the risk of several chronic ailments that are caused by inflammation, such as diabetes and arthritis.